 The district will use Experience Table Comparisons as the primary method of validation based on a t-test statistic where the observed difference in the mean grade of both groups is significant at < .05 level.
 The AP&P committee agreed to NO longer include W's as non-success, measured as a zero on the four-point grading scale, just as the letter grade F. The committee also agreed to limit the sample cohort to only those students who have attempted the proposed prerequisite course at AVC.
 Students who enroll directly into the target course without prior attempts or completion of the prerequisite will be excluded from the sample.
-As a minimum requirement, the t-test must show statistical validity at the .05 level before the committee considers implementing the prerequisite as a mandatory requirement for students enrolling in the target course.
-The committee will also review additional criteria before making a final decision, such as a Data Table Comparisons.
+As a minimum requirement, the t-test must show statistical validity at the .05 level before the committee will also review additional criteria before making a final decision, such as a Data Table Comparisons.
 This chi-square will show counts and percentages in a 2x2 matrix based on the above cohort, again including W's as non-success.